txtatech/forthttp/README.md

 **Browser:**

-Users interact with the application through a web browser, where they can input Forth commands and receive the results of their execution.
+Interact with the application through a web browser, input Forth commands and receive the results of the execution.

 **Rust Web Server:**